harsha14g/harsha14g/README.md

 ## 📢 About This GitHub

 Think of this profile as a 'Greatest Hits' album, not a code landfill.
-I’ve intentionally curated these repos to emphasize quality and real-world impact over 'Hello World' volume—because after shipping 200+ production enhancements, I’ve learned that quality is the only metric that scales.
+I’ve intentionally curated these repos to emphasize quality and real-world impact over 'Hello World' volume because after shipping 200+ production enhancements, I’ve learned that quality is the only metric that scales.

 <sub>Note: Some earlier projects were hosted on a previous GitHub account that is no longer accessible: [github.com/harsha14gupta](https://github.com/harsha14gupta).</sub>